-Perhaps you or a loved one are considering Uterine Fibroid Embolization (UFE) to treat your fibroids.
+Perhaps you or a loved one are considering uterine fibroid embolization (UFE) to treat your fibroids.
 You probably want to know what your recovery will look like and when you will feel well again.
-It is normal to feel nervous about experiencing pain after Uterine Fibroid Embolization.
-At Fibroid Institute Dallas, we use a special pain management protocol that is second to none.
-You will feel minimal pain and discomfort and your recovery time will span a few days instead of weeks or months.
+It is normal to feel nervous about experiencing pain after uterine fibroid embolization.
+However, you can feel at ease with Fibroid Institute Dallas where we use a special pain management protocol that is second to none.
+You will feel minimal pain and discomfort while your recovery time will span days instead of months.

 UFE Recovery Timeline

-Uterine Fibroid Embolization (UFE) is a minimally-invasive procedure that Dr. Slonim, an Interventional Radiologist, performs to block blood flow to the fibroids to cause them to shrink.
+Uterine fibroid embolization (UFE) is a non-surgical, minimally invasive procedure that Dr. Suzanne Slonim and Dr. Uma Reddy, interventional radiologists and fibroid specialists, perform to block blood flow to the fibroids to cause them to shrink.
 After a UFE procedure, you will start to feel better with each passing day.
 Let’s look at what your recovery may look like, both short- and long-term.

 Since you will receive sedating medications during UFE, you will need someone to drive you home the same day as the procedure.
-Once at home, you can manage any pain with medicines that Dr. Slonim will prescribe to you before you leave our office.
+Once at home, you can manage any pain with medicines our doctors will prescribe to you before you leave our office.

 First 7 to 10 Days

 We recommend you take at least a week off work to allow yourself to rest and recover.

 Most women who decide to undergo uterine fibroid embolization (UFE) get back to work and their normal activities between 7 to 10 days after the procedure, which is a much shorter recovery time compared to a hysterectomy and other surgical options.

 As you’re recovering from UFE, you’ll continue to feel your uterus cramp for about 5 days after the procedure.
 You may also feel very tired, have a low-grade fever and vaginal spotting.
 All of these symptoms should lessen each day.